Compare two cars

 Well, these are two pretty similar cars we have here!
 It's only details that could potentially make the difference.
 Considering they both belong to the suv segment and utilize the same 5-door suv body style and the front wheel drive system, it all comes up to the specific diesel engine choice they offer.
 The first one has a Hyundai-engineered powertrain under the hood, a 4-cylinder, 16-valves 115hp unit, while the other one gets its power and torque from a 4-cylinder, 8-valves 110hp engine designed by Renault.

 ReliabilityI don't like generalizing things when it comes to reliability, although it does seem that Hyundai does have a slight advantage, at least on all of the models level.
-That's the official data, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the Dacia badge with 4.1 out of 5.
-Some independent research have also placed ix35 as average reliability-wise, and Duster is more or less at the same level.That apart, owners of different cars powered by the same engine as the Korean car rank it on average as 3.9, while the one under the competitor's bonnet gets 4.3 out of 5.
+These are the official statistics, while our visitors describe reliability of Hyundai with an average rating of 4.5, and models under the Dacia badge with 4.1 out of 5.
+The same official information place ix35 as average reliability-wise, and Duster is more or less at the same level.That apart, owners of different cars powered by the same engine as the Korean car rank it on average as 3.9, while the one under the competitor's bonnet gets 4.3 out of 5.

 Performance & Fuel economyDacia is a bit more agile, reaching 100km/h in 0.2 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 169 kilometers per hour, 4km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5 liters of fuel per 100 kilometers (57 mpg), in combined cycle.